-Interpreters shall conduct themselves in a manner consistent with the dignity of the court and shall be as unobtrusive as possible.
+Interpreters shall conduct themselves in a manner consistent with the dignity of the court and shall be as unobtrusive as possible, maintaining a respectful and professional demeanor at all times.

 The interpreter should know and observe the established protocol, rules, and procedures for delivering interpreting services.
 When speaking in English, the interpreter should speak at a rate and volume that enables the interpreter to be heard and understood throughout the courtroom, but the interpreter's presence should otherwise be as unobtrusive as possible.
 The interpreter should dress in a manner that is consistent with the dignity of the court proceedings.